AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Refresh topics or map**

 When a map is opened in Preview mode and you switch back to it from another tab in the Editor, the preview does not refresh automatically.
-To reload the map and reset its scroll position in the preview to the top, a manual refresh is required.
+To reload the map preview, a manual refresh is required.

 You can use the Refresh functionality, available in the Preview mode of the map, in two ways:

-- **Map-level refresh**: Refreshes the preview of the entire map (including all topics), and takes you to the first scroll position for a clear view.
+- **Map-level refresh**: Selecting the **Refresh** button refreshes the preview of the entire map (including all topics), and takes you to the first scroll position for a clear view.
     ![](images/refresh-map.png){width="650" align="left"}

-- **Topic-level refresh**: Updates changes applied to one or more individual topics.
+- **Topic-level refresh**: Selecting **Refresh topic** from the context menu refreshes that specific topic while keeping the scroll position unchanged.
     ![](images/refresh-topic.png){width="650" align="left"}

 **Other ways to preview a map file**